tjr3/Task/README.md

 You will add two separate segues from the List View to the Detail View.
 The segue from the plus button will tell the ```TaskDetailTableViewController``` that it should create a new task.
 The segue from a selected cell will tell the ```TaskDetailTableViewController``` that it should display a previously created task, and save any changes to the same.

-1. Add a 'show' segue from the Add button to the detail scene and give the segue an identifier
+1. Add a 'show' segue from the Add button to the detail scene and give the segue an identifier if you haven't already
     * note: Consider that this segue will be used to add a task when naming the identifier
-2. Add a 'show' segue from the table view cell to the TaskDetailViewController scene and give the segue an identifier
+2. Add a 'show' segue from the table view cell to the TaskDetailViewController scene and give the segue an identifier if you haven't already
     * note: Consider that this segue will be used to edit a task when naming the identifier
 3. Add a ```prepareForSegue``` function to the TaskListTableViewController
 4. Implement the ```prepareForSegue``` function.
 Check the identifier of the segue parameter, if the identifier is 'toAddTask' then we will present the destination view controller without passing a task.